Amy Adams (politician)

-Amy Juliet Adams (née Milnes; born 19 May 1971) is a New Zealand lawyer and former politician.
-Since 2022 she has been chancellor of the University of Canterbury.
+Amy Juliet Adams (born 19 May 1971) is a New Zealand lawyer and former politician.
+Since 2022, she has served as the chancellor of the University of Canterbury.

 Adams was a National Party Member of Parliament, representing the Selwyn electorate from 2008 to 2020, when she retired.
-She served as Minister for the Environment, Minister of Communications and Minister of Justice in the Fifth National Government.
+She served as Minister for the Environment, Minister of Communications, and Minister of Justice in the Fifth National Government.

 Early life and family

 Adams was born in 1971.
 When she was two, her mother divorced her father, raising her and her sister Belinda alone.
 Adams attended Rangitoto College on the North Shore of Auckland, where she was friends with Louise Upston (also later a National Party politician), then graduated from the University of Canterbury with a Bachelor of Laws with First-Class Honours.
 Her first employment as a lawyer was in Invercargill, but she soon moved back to Canterbury.
 She became a partner in the Christchurch law firm Mortlock McCormack.

 Adams married Robert Donald "Don" Adams, with whom she has two children.
 The couple live in Aylesbury, close to the fault line and epicentre of the 2010 Canterbury earthquake.
 They also own three farms in Darfield, Kirwee, and Te Kauwhata.
 The first two of these are sheep and crop farms in Canterbury, and within the area of the Central Plains Water scheme.
 Through their company Amdon Farms Ltd, the Adams family is a shareholder of Central Plains Water.
 The Te Kauwhata farm is located in the Waikato.

 Adams' sister Belinda later worked in the office of Social Development Minister Paula Bennett and was appointed Families Commissioner in 2013.
 Adams' brother-in-law, David Ware is a telecommunications executive and publicly criticised Adams' actions while she was Minister for Communications and Information Technology.